AnnaPChop/-proyecto-citricos-regresion/README.md

   Mention the `citrus.csv` file and its location in the `data` folder.

 - **Main Features:**
-  - Data loading and preparation
+  - Data loading and preparation.
-  - Visualization of diameter vs. weight
+  - Visualization of diameter vs. weight.
-  - Linear regression analysis
+  - Linear regression analysis.
-  - Prediction and error evaluation
+  - Prediction and error evaluation.
-  - Handling missing values
+  - Handling missing values.

 - **How to Run:**
   Instructions for running the notebook and any dependencies (Python, pandas, numpy, matplotlib).